-Deck / Patio Permit Requirements in Lenexa, KS
+Deck Permit Requirements in Lenexa, KS

 Accela.
 Johnson County.

-When you DON'T need a permit
+When you don’t need a Deck permit in Lenexa

 Freestanding decks not exceeding 30 inches above grade do not require a building permit in Kansas City, KS.

-When you DO need a permit
+When you need a Deck permit in Lenexa

 Decks more than 30 inches above grade require a building permit in Kansas City, KS.
 Structural plans and guard rails required.